Diffence: Fencing Membership Privacy With Diffusion Models: Evaluations

+Following previous practice \cite{chen2022relaxloss}, we exclude label-only attacks in our comparative experiments. \name primarily targets attacks beyond label-only attacks, aiming to avoid accuracy loss by not altering predicted labels, and thus does not directly defend against label-only attacks (more discussions are provided in Appendix \ref{sec:label-only}).
+However, \textit{\textbf{label-only attacks} can be effectively countered by existing defenses such as SELENA {\cite{tang2022mitigating}} and HAMP {\cite{chen2023overconfidence}}, but defenses against other attacks still need improvement.
+Our approach is designed to complement these existing defenses on the stronger attacks (i.e., non label-only MIAs), enabling a comprehensive defense strategy that addresses all types of attacks.}

-\textbf{Evaluation metrics.} We use Top-1 accuracy on validation dataset to quantify model's utility.
-For privacy, we default to using five of the described attacks (excluding LiRA) to evaluate two common used metric: (i) attack accuracy and (ii) attack AUC.
+\textbf{Evaluation metrics.} For privacy, we default to using five of the described attacks (excluding LiRA) to evaluate two common used metric: (i) attack accuracy and (ii) attack AUC.
 Additionally, we report the TPR (True Positive Rate) at 0.1\% FPR and the TNR (True Negative Rate) at 0.1\% FNR on SVHN dataset, using LiRA which is specifically designed to achieve superior results on this metric.
 We exclusively applied the LiRA attack on the SVHN dataset due to its high computational demands, as it requires the training of over 100 shadow models.